Articles, Games and more...

 Emma Curtis was born in Brighton and now lives in London with her husband.
-After raising two children and working various jobs, her fascination with the darker side of domestic life inspired her to write her acclaimed psychological suspense thrillers One Little Mistake, When I Find You and The Night You Left.
+After raising two children and working various jobs, her fascination with the darker side of domestic life inspired her to write her acclaimed psychological suspense thrillers One Little Mistake, When I Find You, The Night You Left and Keep Her Quiet.
 Find her on Twitter: @emmacurtisbooks

 Stephen Curtis was an English lecturer for ten years and since 1988 has worked as a freelance lexicographer, translator and writer.
 He has contributed to The Encarta World English Dictionary and the New Penguin English Dictionary.